María Hervás

-María Hervás (born 1986) is a Spanish actress, best known for her performances in television series such as Los Serrano and La que se avecina, although she has also received critical acclaim for her stage performances.
+María Sanz Hervás (born March 15, 1987) is a Spanish actress, best known for her performances in television series such as Los Serrano and La que se avecina.
+She has also received critical acclaim for her stage performances.

 Biography

-Hervás was born in Madrid in 1986.
+Hervás was born in Madrid in 1987.

-In 2007, Hervás landed her debut television role performing Susana in Los Serrano, whereas her debut in a feature film came with a performance in the 2015 comedy film Cómo Sobrevivir a una Despedida.
+In 2007, Hervás landed her debut television role performing Susana in Los Serrano.
+Her debut in a feature film came with a performance in the 2015 comedy film Cómo Sobrevivir a una Despedida.

 She adapted Gary Owen's monologue Iphigenia in Splott into Iphigenia en Vallecas.
 The play earned her critical acclaim, a Max Award and an Actors and Actresses Union Award.
-Other stage credits include Jauría, and Confesiones a Alá.
+Her other stage credits include Jauría and Confesiones a Alá.

 She hosted the ceremony of the 7th Feroz Awards in 2020.